 Walkthrough: Audit a single configuration item

-This topic walks you through the process of creating an Audit Job in BMC Server Automation (BSA).
+This topic walks you through the process of creating an Audit Job in BMC Server Automation.
 It includes the following sections:

-The video at right demonstrates the process of creating an Audit Job.
+The video demonstrates the process of creating an Audit Job.

-This topic is intended for systems administrators with knowledge of server and infrastructure management, but who are new to BSA.
+This topic is intended for systems administrators with knowledge of server and infrastructure management, but who are new to the product.